lyra/plugin-odoo/payment_payzen/README.rst

 =====
-If you have multiple Odoo's databases on your server, don't forget to set dbfilter parameter in odoo.conf. *You must launch one database only per url* because Payzen have to send payment notification on the right database.
+If you have multiple Odoo's databases on your server, don't forget to set dbfilter parameter in odoo.conf. *You must launch one database only per url* because Payzen have to send back payment notification on the right database.
 Or it will failed with a 404 error.

 Bug Tracker
 ===========